Chauhantirth23/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

    ![the Device to cloud communication diagram starts with Smart meters.
 Messages are sent to an IoT Hub via: HTTPS, POST, AMQP, AMQP over WebSockets, MQTT, and MQTT over WebSockets.](./media/device-to-cloud-communication.png 'Device to cloud communication diagram')

+4. Some IoT devices may not have the capability to connect to Azure directly, what is a possible solution to this problem?

+   Some IoT devices may not be equipped with internet connectivity to send telemetry directly to the cloud.
+In this instance, a field gateway device is required to do a protocol translation to send the data to the cloud.
+IoT Edge gateways can be deployed on-premises that are able to communicate natively with the IoT device (such as with Bluetooth or Zigbee) and forward those messages to the cloud.
+IoT Edge gateways may also be equipped with modules that perform aggregation, filtering, and decision making on telemetry data at the edge.
+Some benefits of IoT Edge gateways are analytics at the edge, downstream device isolation, connection multiplexing, traffic smoothing, and offline support.

 _Device provisioning_

 1. Fabrikam is planning a large rollout of smart meters in batches of 1000.
 They desire a simplified provisioning process that does not involve having a device administrator manually creating each device in the backend and then manually configuring the hardware.
 They want the device to identify and register itself automatically once installed.
 What Azure service should they use to accomplish this?